What is LiDAR?

 LiDAR Reflectivity

 LiDAR operates by detecting and measuring the return of light to the sensor’s receiver.
-Some targets reflect light better than others, making them easier to reliably detect and measure up to the sensor’s maximum range.
-For example, a white surface returns a greater amount of light compared to a black surface, which absorbs more of the light.
-This makes a white target easier to reliably detect or measure at longer distances compared to a very dark target.
+The effectiveness of this process depends significantly on the reflectivity of the target.
+Some surfaces reflect light better than others, making them easier to reliably detect and measure at the sensor’s maximum range.
+For instance, a white surface returns a greater amount of light compared to a black surface, which absorbs more light.
+This difference in reflectivity means that a white target can be detected and measured more accurately at longer distances than a darker target.

-Meanwhile, retro-reflective targets—like road signs and license plates—return a high percentage of light back to the receiver and are good targets for LiDAR sensors.
-Because of these differences, the real-world performance and maximum effective range of a LiDAR sensor may vary depending on the target’s surface reflectivity.
-Contact Quanergy sales team to discuss your specific application.
+Retro-reflective targets, such as road signs and license plates, return a high percentage of light directly back to the LiDAR sensor.
+These targets are ideal for LiDAR detection, as they provide strong, reliable returns, even at longer distances.
+However, the real-world performance and maximum effective range of a LiDAR sensor can vary depending on the surface reflectivity of the target being scanned.

 LiDARs